The Proof

 - What response is it trying to provoke?
 The intended emotional or behavioural shift.

-These fields are optional but significantly improve decode quality.
+These fields are optional but significantly improve analysis quality.
 They are concatenated with the main description before analysis.

 Creative Work Uploads

 For best results, upload materials from a single campaign or execution.
-Multiple campaigns should be decoded separately.
+Multiple campaigns should be analysed separately.

 Step 4: Results

-All decoded fields are editable.
+All analysed fields are editable.
 Each carries a confidence rating (High, Medium, Low) based on how much evidence the creative input provided.
-Fields decoded from rich descriptions receive high confidence.
+Fields derived from rich descriptions receive high confidence.
 Fields requiring significant inference receive low.

-The Decoded Strategy synthesises everything into a single editable sentence.
+The Analysed Strategy synthesises everything into a single editable sentence.

-If you edit decoded fields and then re-decode, your edits are preserved as "golden threads".
+If you edit analysed fields and then re-analyse, your edits are preserved as "golden threads".
 The AI treats your refinements as the strategic direction and refines around them rather than starting from scratch.
-This lets you iteratively sharpen the decode without losing your work.
+This lets you iteratively sharpen the analysis without losing your work.

 Comparison Mode

-When you import a completed pitch in Step 1, the Proof runs a second analysis comparing the decoded strategy against the pitch strategy.
+When you import a completed pitch in Step 1, the Proof runs a second analysis comparing the analysed strategy against the pitch strategy.
 This produces:

 - Per-field alignment status: Aligned, Divergent, or Partial